 It is important to remember that OfSTED will require evidence of effective planning in order to pass judgment on delivery programme quality.
-This includes ensuring that all planned takes place.
-It is therefore also important for teachers and trainers to know how they can assess whether students have acquired skills, knowledge or understanding as a result of their teaching.
+This includes ensuring that all planning takes place.
+It is, therefore, also important for teachers and trainers to know how they can assess whether students have acquired skills, knowledge or understanding as a result of their teaching.
 Effective monitoring record systems should be used so that teachers will be able to monitor student progression and adjust their plans accordingly.

-It is vital to bear in mind that inspectors will expect leaders and managers to have ensured staff development takes place through effective planning alongside monitoring progress during the delivery programme.
+It is vital to remember that inspectors will expect leaders and managers to ensure staff development takes place through effective planning and progress monitoring during the delivery programme.

 Programme Assessment Plans

-Assessment of a programme focuses on how it contributes to the development and retention of knowledge, skills, and behaviours of learners.
+Assessment of a programme focuses on how it contributes to the development and retention of learners' knowledge, skills, and behaviours.

-A programme assessment plan’s purpose is to support continuous programme level improvement.
-Organisations can use programme assessment plans to gain a better understanding of the process by which a programme is evaluated.
-Organisations will be able to see exactly what is being measured, and when.
+A programme assessment plan’s purpose is to support continuous programme-level improvement.
+Organisations can use programme assessment plans to understand better the process by which a programme is evaluated.
+Organisations will be able to see exactly what is being measured and when.

 It also supports the creation of the Curriculum intent from an OfSTED perspective.
 Organisations can identify the knowledge and abilities that learners should have and explain why.

-Organisations can use programme assessment plans to ensure that learners are working towards the endpoints they have set.
+Organisations can use programme assessment plans to ensure that learners work towards the set endpoints.

 Assessment plans can be used to determine if learners have the skills and knowledge required for the standard.
 Organisations will be able to see what is working and what needs improvement through assessment activities.

 When it comes to delivering a course or programme, understanding the curriculum intent is vital.
-Knowing what and how you are teaching will help you meet OfSTED’s expectations in terms of knowing ‘what’ and ‘how’.
+Knowing what and how you teach will help you meet OfSTED’s expectations regarding knowing ‘what’ and ‘how’.
 From an OfSTED perspective, it must be clear that the teaching and learning activities are consistent with the curriculum’s intended aims.
 It is also important for teachers and trainers to know how they can assess whether learners have acquired skills, knowledge or understanding as a result of their teaching.
 Effective monitoring record systems should be used so that teachers will be able to monitor student progression and adjust their plans accordingly.